elabftw/elabftw/README.md

 $ git config --global http.proxy http://proxy.example.com:8080
 ~~~

 If you can't install git or don't manage to get the files, you can [download a zip archive](https://github.com/NicolasCARPi/elabftw/archive/master.zip).
-But it's better to use git, it will allow easier updates.
+But it's better to use git, it will allow easier updates (and they are frequent !).

 ## SQL part
 The second part is putting the database in place.